Rhettus/blog/_posts/2024-11-30-home-server-rack-setup.markdown

 ### **9. Ansible**
 - **Ansible** will be used for **automated configuration management** and **deployment**.
 It will simplify setting up new nodes in my **OpenHPC cluster** and help automate other administrative tasks across the server and network infrastructure.

-### **10. Pi-hole**
+### **10. AdGuard Home**
-- **Pi-hole** will be installed to provide **network-wide ad-blocking** and improve network security.
+- **AdGuard Home** will provide **network-wide ad-blocking** and improve network security.
 It will block unwanted content at the DNS level, reducing ads, tracking, and malicious websites across all devices connected to the network.

+### **11. Portainer**
+- **Portainer** will serve as a **container management platform**, providing an easy-to-use interface for managing Docker containers.
+This will streamline the deployment, monitoring, and management of all containerized applications in the software stack.

 ---

 ## Physical Layout of 10" Rack

 | U     | Equipment                  |
 |-------|----------------------------|
 | **1U** | Firewall                  |